 If you've already got a handset, SIM-only deals are available from Virgin Mobile too.
-They all operate on a 30-day basis, so you can upgrade, downgrade, or switch around your allowance at any point.
+They're all on 30-day rolling contracts, so you can upgrade, downgrade, or switch around your allowance at any point.
 And they're not bad value either.

-Both SIM-only and handset contracts come in the same choice of tariffs, with allowances that range from 300MB of data for a light user up to 20GB for the bona fide smartphone addict.
-The price of each plan changes depending on your handset, of course.
+SIM-only contracts come with allowances that range from 4GB of data per month up to unlimited data for the bona fide smartphone addict.

 Pay-as-you-go SIMs are available from Virgin Mobile as well, if you don't use your phone much.